 Note: To make the connector available for use in your organization's chains, an org security administrator first enables it from Configuration.

 - From Chains, click Connections and Add Connection .

 - Under BizApp Connection, select HTTP Request and the default CloudRunner.

 - Under Basic Info, enter a unique name and description to help identify the connector.

 - Select the environments to use the connection, and click Save.

 - To test the connection, create and run a chain with the connector's GET command, and verify it returns a valid output.

-To secure the connector's HTTP requests, you can use mutual Transport Layer Security (mTLS) authentication with its commands.
+To secure the connector's HTTP requests, you can set up its commands with: